Introduction

 Public Consultation

-The first public consultation event for Watchman will take place on Tuesday 3rd of December at the following locations.
+The first public consultation event for Watchman took place on Tuesday 3rd of December at the following locations.

-The event will welcome the local community to speak directly to the project team.
-However, feedback on the project, and on the community benefit offer, can also be provided online.
-Further details, including the materials to be presented at the public consultation event, will be published here on the date of the consultation event.
+The event welcomed the local community to speak directly to the project team.
+Feedback on the project, and on the community benefit offer, can also still be provided online.

 Community Benefit